Creating Citation Styles

 You can define the punctuation that appears between each element: periods, commas, semicolons, etc.

-If you need a component to act differently for a different reference type, create a new component.
+If you need an element to act differently for a different reference type, create a new component (a component always consists of at least one element).
 For example, you might just want the last name of the cited author to be displayed in an in-text citation.

 Up until this point you've defined each reference type for the default use case.
 If you want to define exceptions, you can define new templates and then repeat steps 4-7.
 For example, if a reference is cited more than once, you might only want to use a shortened form of the title in all citations other than the first.